 In the event of an emergency when you are not readily available to your child, do they have anything that they carry that lets rescue workers know anything about them at all?
-Sure, the child who has a medical condition which may effect her treatment should be wearing a medical alert in the form of a bracelet or necklace, but what about other identifying information such as your contact info, their physical attributes to be sure that the information really does belong to them?
-Or what about a card that you have to hand to a rescue working when looking for your child during an emergency?
+Sure, the child who has a medical condition which may affect her treatment should be wearing a medical alert in the form of a bracelet or necklace, but what about other identifying information such as your contact info, their physical attributes to be sure that the information really does belong to them?
+Or what about a card that you have to hand to a rescue worker when looking for your child during an emergency?

-How Can You Use an Emergency ID Card?
+How Can You Use Emergency ID Cards?

 Consider this scenario:

 There was a tornado in your city and your child is at a rescue site, hanging on only to his backpack.
 He’s uncommunicative.
 His teacher is with other kids that also need help.
 But, your son still has his backpack.
 The rescuers dig through and find the printed, laminated emergency ID card that you’ve put into the emergency supplies that he carries all the time.
 With it, they can make sure that he is the child who belongs to the information on the card not only by the description but by the photo.
 They can see his allergies and know that he is allergic to penicillin and that his blood type is A+, and that he has no other known medical complications.